-Fire investigators, also known as arson investigators, perform an invaluable service to society: they determine the causes of fires, and when necessary, whether a criminal act of arson was involved.
-These professionals employ both the skills of a scientist and those of a detective in their investigations.
-They work in conjunction with fire departments, law enforcement agencies, insurance companies, and the criminal justice system to resolve questions surrounding how a fire got started.
-Since fires can involve a loss of property or even a loss of life, fire inspectors carry an important social responsibility in their line of work.
-According to the Bureau of Labor Statistics (BLS 2017), they made an average annual salary of $62,260, significantly more than the average for all occupations in the U.S., $50,620.
+Fire investigators, also known as arson investigators, perform an invaluable service to society: they determine the causes of fires and, when necessary, determine whether a criminal act of arson was involved.
+These professionals employ both the skills of a scientist and a detective in their investigations.
+They work with fire departments, law enforcement agencies, insurance companies, and the criminal justice system to resolve questions surrounding how a fire started.

 So how does one become involved in this exciting career?
-While experience and educational requirements vary by region and organization, there are some common training programs and certifications that can prepare prospective arson investigators for the challenges they will face.
-Fire investigators commonly have both experience firefighting in addition to postsecondary training.
+While experience and educational requirements vary by region and organization, some common training programs and certifications can prepare prospective arson investigators for the challenges they will face.
+Fire investigators commonly have experience in firefighting in addition to postsecondary training.
 The various certifications and other recommended qualifications are covered below.

-The BLS predicts that the demand for all fire inspectors and investigators will grow by 10 percent between 2016 and 2026 (BLS 2017).
-However, the BLS also notes that for fire investigators specifically, that demand is only expected to grow about 7 percent.
-On the other hand, the demand for the forest fire inspector role is expected to have a 27 percent growth over that same period.
-Clearly, the specialty that an investigator decides to pursue can have a major impact on how in demand they will be.
+On the other hand, the demand for the forest fire inspector and prevention specialist role is expected to have a 19 percent growth over that same period.
+The specialty that an investigator decides to pursue can have a major impact on how in demand they will be.

 There are no specific educational requirements for fire investigators.
 Rather, most people come to the occupation through previous work as firefighters, meaning that much of the required training happens on the job.